Azure/azure-sdk/docs/engineering-system/repo-branching.md

 Note that while master will always be in a buildable state it will not necessarily always represent the state of the latest published packages.
 To figure out the state of the code for a given released package you need to use the tag for that released package.

-### Work should happen in Forks
+## Work should happen in Forks

 In order to help reduce the clutter of branches in the main repo as well as to enable a common workflow for both contributors and community members with different permissions people should create forks of the main repository and work in them (see https://help.github.com/en/articles/working-with-forks).
 Once work is ready in the fork then a pull request can be submitted back to the main repository.

 ## Feature branches

-Branches should be created off of master and in general should remain in your local or forked repository and when ready pull requests should be submitted to the main repository.
-Changes going into the master branch should generally be rebased on top of master.
+For isolated work people should create branches off master and keep them in their local or forked repostory.
+The name for these branches is up to the individual working on the changes as these names will not show up anywhere (except perhaps a merge commit message) in the main repository.
+Once the work is ready the changes should be rebased on top of master and a pull request should be submitted to the main repository.

 If there are a set of people that need to collaborate on the same set of changes before they can go into master then a feature branch can be pushed to the main repository for sharing.
 Collaborators can either work together to push changes to that branch or submit pull requests against it until it is ready to go to master.
-Once the feature work is done it should be rebased on top of master and then the feature branch should be deleted from the main repository.
+Once the feature work is ready the changes should be rebased on top of master and a pull request submitted to the master branch in the main repository.
+Once the feature work pull request is complete then the branch should be deleted from the main repository.

 The feature branches pushed to the main repo should be named like `feature/<feature name>`